Lee--Yang zeroes of the Curie--Weiss ferromagnet, unitary Hermite polynomials, and the backward heat flow: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to Octavio Arizmendi, Jorge Garza-Vargas, Jonas Jalowy and Daniel Perales for useful discussions and, in particular, for pointing out the works of Mirabelli~\cite{mirabelli_diss} and Hall and Ho~\cite{hall_ho}.
+The author is grateful to two anonymous referees for several insightful comments and to Octavio Arizmendi, Jorge Garza-Vargas, Jonas Jalowy, Matthias L\"owe and Daniel Perales for useful discussions and, in particular, for pointing out the works of Mirabelli~\cite{mirabelli_diss} and Hall and Ho~\cite{hall_ho}.
 Supported by the German Research Foundation under Germany's Excellence Strategy EXC 2044 -- 390685587, \textit{Mathematics M\"unster: Dynamics - Geometry - Structure}.